RemitaNet/billing-gateway-sdk-nodejs/README.md

 ---

 ## Support
-- For all other support needs, support@remita.net
+- Join our Slack community and support channel at http://bit.ly/RemitaDevSlack.
+For all other support needs, support@remita.net